ceicke/mailinglist/README.md

 Here's a brief overview of what the Lambda function does:

-- It is triggered by the creation of an S3 object, where the email content is stored.
+- It is triggered by the creation of an S3 object, where the email content is stored (this is triggered by SES).
 - The function retrieves the S3 object and prepares to send it as an email.
 - The function verifies the email addresses of the recipients.
 - If a recipient's email address is not verified, the function initiates the verification process.